smallest hero image

 Qualifications: A deep and abiding interest in books, magazine writing, and the arts.
 The ability to write clearly, stylishly, and concisely.
 Candidates should have a facility with Microsoft Word, Twitter, and Instagram (especially in creating reels and stories).

-The Apollo Theater, Education Intern
+The Apollo Theater, New York, NY

 The legendary Apollo - the soul of American culture - plays a vital role in cultivating emerging artists and launching legends.
 Since its founding, the Apollo has served as a center of innovation and a creative catalyst for Harlem, the city of New York, and the world.